5 PLUS

-5 PLUS is a Burmese digital free-to-air TV channel that run under MRTV's Multiplex Playout System based in Yangon, Myanmar.
-5 Plus is operated by Family Entertainment Group and launch on 12 February 2012.
+5 PLUS is a Burmese digital free-to-air TV channel that runs under MRTV's Multiplex Playout System based in Yangon, Myanmar.
+5 Plus is operated by Family Entertainment Group and was launched on 12 February 2012.

-On 14 May 2014, They have signed a cooperation agreement with MRTV to operate as content providers for digital free-to-air TV channels in a multi-playout system of MRTV.
+On 14 May 2014, they signed a cooperation agreement with MRTV to operate as content providers for digital free-to-air TV channels in a multi-playout system of MRTV.